 Joint ventures are common in the real estate industry.
 We use joint ventures to finance properties, develop new properties, and diversify our risk in a particular property or portfolio of properties.
-We held joint venture ownership interests in 75 properties in the United States as of March 31, 2013 and 78 properties as of December 31, 2012.
-At March 31, 2013 and December 31, 2012, we also held interests in eight joint venture properties in Japan, two joint venture properties in South Korea, one joint venture property in Mexico, and one joint venture property in Malaysia.
+We held joint venture ownership interests in 74 properties in the United States as of June 30, 2013 and 78 properties as of December 31, 2012.
+We held interests in nine joint venture properties in Japan as of June 30, 2013 and eight joint venture properties as of December 31, 2012.
+At June 30, 2013 and December 31, 2012, we also held interests in two joint venture properties in South Korea, one joint venture property in Mexico, and one joint venture property in Malaysia.
 We account for these joint venture properties using the equity method of accounting.
 As discussed below, on January 9, 2012, we sold our interest in Gallerie Commerciali Italia, S.p.A., or GCI, which at the time owned 45 properties located in Italy.
 On March 14, 2012, we purchased a 28.7% equity stake in Klépierre.
 On May 21, 2012, Klépierre paid a dividend, which we elected to receive in additional shares, resulting in an increase in our ownership to approximately 28.9%.